- NEWS & EVENTS

 PerformTek® Sensor Technology

 At its core, PerformTek® sensor technology gives consumer wearable devices the ability to continuously and accurately measure weak blood flow signals even during extreme physical activity.
-PerformTek achieves this with a state-of-the-art, ultra-miniaturized optomechanical sensor module embedded within an audio earbud.
-The sensor module includes an optical emitter, an optical detector, and an accelerometer.
+PerformTek achieves this with a state-of-the-art, ultra-miniaturized optomechanical sensor module small enough to fit within an audio earbud.
+The sensor module includes an optical emitter, an optical detector, specialized optomechanics and an accelerometer.

 For decades, photoplethysmography (PPG) has been used to measure blood flow changes and translate these changes to pulse rate.
-The problem is that products using PPG have been too large and uncomfortable for consumer use and have not been effective at measuring blood flow during exercise.
+The problem is that products using PPG have been too large and uncomfortable for consumer use and have not been effective at measuring blood flow during exercise or outdoors.
 This is where the patented PerformTek biometric signal extraction method shines.
-As with the traditional PPG approach, the PerformTek sensor module measures weak blood flow signals by shining light at the skin with an optical emitter and sensing the scattered light with a photodetector.
-The key difference is that the PerformTek signal extraction method takes it a step further by actively removing noise signals associated with motion artifacts (such as skin motion and footsteps) and environmental exposure (such as sunlight) from the photodetector signal.
+As with the traditional PPG approach, PerformTek sensor technology measures weak blood flow signals by shining light at the skin with an optical emitter and sensing the scattered light with a photodetector.
+The key difference is that the PerformTek signal extraction method takes it a step further, employing motion-tolerant PPG, which actively removes noise signals associated with motion artefacts (such as skin motion and footsteps) and environmental exposure (such as sunlight) from the photodetector signal using a method invented and patented by Valencell's R&D team.
 The result is a cleaned-up signal that contains more accurate information about blood flow.
-Because blood flow modulates with heart rate and respiration rate, PerformTek algorithms can accurately extract heart rate, respiration rate, and other blood flow parameters from the photodetector signal even during intense exercise.
+Because blood flow modulates with heart rate and respiration rate, PerformTek-powered algorithms can accurately extract heart rate, RR-interval, respiration rate, and other blood flow parameters from the photodetector signal even during intense exercise.

 To gauge user activity level and to generate activity context, the PerformTek earbud sensor module leverages the accelerometer that is built-in to the sensor module.
 The PerformTek signal extraction method applies a proprietary algorithm to the accelerometer signal to measure running and cycling cadence and to estimate speed and distance traveled.
 An additional proprietary algorithm estimates VO2 and calories burned by processing both the accelerometer signal and blood flow signal.